pengyu-qian/My_Website/content/publication/MBP_KQ/index.md

 authorinfo = "with Y. Kanoria" versioninfo = "manuscript (Initial version: Mar 2019.
 Revised: Feb 2020.)" journalno = "2"
-absinfo = "We study payoff maximization in closed networks with fixed number of supplies.
-Demand arrives stochastically, and serving a demand relocates a supply from the demand's origin to its destination.
-We consider controls including admission, pricing, and assignment.
-We introduce a novel family of Mirror Backpressure (MBP) policies.
-MBP is simple and practical, and crucially does not require knowledge of the demand arrival rates.
-We show that MBP loses at most O(K/T+1/K) payoff per customer relative to the optimal policy that knows the demand arrival rates, where K is the number of supplies and T is the number of demands.
-Simulation results in a realistic ridehailing environment support our theoretical findings."

 # Publication type.
 # Legend: